Normal Approximation in Large Network Models: Introduction

 \section{Introduction}

-Network models have attracted considerable attention in economics as tractable representations of non-market interactions, such as peer effects and social learning, and formal economic relations, such as financial and trade networks.
+Network models have attracted considerable attention as tractable representations of non-market interactions, such as peer effects and social learning, and of economic relationships, such as financial and trade networks.
 The economic perspective on networks emphasizes the importance of strategic interactions or externalities \citep{jackson2016networks}.
 One strand of the literature studies social interactions, how an individual's behavior interacts with those of her social contacts.
-A second strand studies network formation, why an individual chooses particular social contacts in the first place, and how her choices affect others'.
-In both cases, externalities create a wedge between choices that are optimal from the individual's perspective and those that are efficient for society, which has important consequences for policymaking.
-For instance, they motivate associational redistribution, policies that intervene on the network structure \citep{durlauf1996associational}.
-However, when preferences are misaligned with the policy objective, the endogenous response to the intervention may diverge from the intended outcome \citep{carrell_natural_2013}.
-It is therefore of interest to develop econometric methodologies for measuring externalities in network models.
+A second strand studies network formation, why an individual chooses particular social contacts, and how their choices affect those of others.
+In both cases, externalities generate a wedge between choices that are optimal from the individual's perspective and those that are efficient for society.
+This has important consequences for policymaking, for instance motivating policies of ``associational redistribution'' that intervene on the network structure \citep{durlauf1996associational}.
+However, when preferences are misaligned with the policy objective, the endogenous response to a policy intervention may diverge from the intended outcome \citep{carrell_natural_2013}.
+It is therefore of interest to develop econometric methodologies for measuring network externalities.

-Network data typically consists of observations on a single large network.
-The challenge is that strategic interactions generate autocorrelation between observations, which is a non-standard form of cross-sectional dependence.
-A large-sample theory requires conditions under which the amount of ``independent information'' grows with the number of {\em nodes} or agents in the network, despite network autocorrelation.